markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **Important:** Mac users may need to enable the `code` command first by following [these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

 > **Pro-Tip:** With VS Code open, right-click anywhere in the Explorer menu on the left and select Open in Terminal to bring up a built-in terminal.
+Windows users: the default VS Code terminal is Powershell, not Git Bash.
+Fortunately, there are many [helpful articles](https://community.dynamics.com/nav/b/tharangacnavblog/archive/2019/02/18/git-bash-on-visual-studio-code-integrated-terminal) that explain how to change it.

 Click on the `index.html` file in the Explorer to load it in the main panel on the right.
 Now we're ready to code!
 Type out the following code in your HTML file.
 We'll go over each part later: